Carbonite Safe FAQs

 For a detailed walk-through on how to purchase additional storage for Carbonite Computer Backup for Office, please view this article.

 If your computer crashes or if you get a new computer to replace an old one, you can transfer your current subscription to another computer.
 Users and Administrators can only install computers that are associated with their username.
-When you transfer your subscription, you can restore your files that were backed up by Carbonite Computer Backup for Office.
+When you transfer your subscription, you can restore your files that were backed up.
 Carbonite can only be transferred to computers with the same platform (e.g. Windows operating systems to Windows operating systems).
 Currently, you cannot transfer your subscription from a Windows computer to a computer running a Mac operating system.

 For a detailed walkthrough on transferring your subscription, please view this article.